CO-213: Non-Compliance with Physician Self-Referral Prohibition

 What Does CO-213 Mean?

-CARC 213 is a compliance-focused denial that flags claims where the referring physician may have a financial interest in the entity providing the service.
-This code is rooted in the Physician Self-Referral Law (Stark Law), which prohibits physicians from referring Medicare patients for designated health services to entities in which they have a financial relationship, unless a specific exception applies.
+CARC 213 indicates that the payer determined the claim may involve a violation of the physician self-referral prohibition, commonly known as the Stark Law.
+This federal law prohibits physicians from referring Medicare and Medicaid patients for designated health services to entities with which they or their immediate family members have a financial relationship, unless a specific exception applies.

 Common Causes